 Savings and Incentives from Efficiency Maine

 Mini-split heat pump units are highly efficient systems that save energy and reduce heating costs.
-Units with at least 18 SEER (Seasonal Energy Efficiency Ratio) and 12 HSPF (Heating Seasonal Performance Factor) qualify for incentives from the Efficiency Maine Business Incentive Program:
+Units must meet the minimum SEER (Seasonal Energy Efficiency Ratio) and HSPF (Heating Seasonal Performance Factor) requirements in order to qualify for incentives from the Efficiency Maine Business Incentive Program.

 - Low-cost heat – The cost of heating with a heat pump is similar to heating with natural gas or wood.
 This is typically half the cost of heating with oil, kerosene, electric baseboard or propane.